 Sounds like a problem for higher speed, more accuracy, and greater scale!

-- How might we help farmers maximize per-land-area yield?
+- help farmers maximize per-land-area yield?

-- How might we help farmers maximize profitability?
+- help farmers maximize profitability?

 By focusing on the problem and the possibility of a solution, we break ourselves out of similar-sounding but more challenging questions like “How can we…” which limit us to our current tools and capabilities.
 As we think through how we might solve these challenges (given enough resources and ingenuity), we can start to break down the agricultural value chain into smaller parts, each of which presents targets for the application of digital technology.